-As a Commonwealth Care Alliance (CCA) member, you can connect your health data to applications (apps) you trust.
+As a Commonwealth Care Alliance (CCA) member or personal representative, you can connect your health data to applications (apps) you trust.

 In May 2020, the federal government published the Interoperability and Patient Access rule1 to make it easier for patients to access their health information.
 CCA follows this rule and ensures all members can easily get, use, and share their CCA health data.
 This could include your claims, demographic information, clinical data, and more.